chrisnhr/Diplom/README.md

 # Diplom

-This repository serves as the repository for my diploma thesis.
+This repo contains the code belonging to my diploma thesis.

 ## Setup Instructions